codefrydev/Updates/content/blog/csharp/string.md

 ### String Literal

-A string literal is prefixed with """ and allows you to write string in mutilple line.
+A string literal is prefixed with """ and allows you to write string in multiple line.
 It's useful for multiline strings and complex string interpolation.

-- starts with tripple quote then new line and the seperate """ ends
+- starts with triple quote then new line and the separate """ ends

 ```csharp
 string multiline = """